 Ansu was previously a management consultant with the Boston Consulting Group, where his clients included companies in the private equity, industrial goods, and energy sectors, and an intern and consulting energy economist for the Asian Development Bank.
-He recently completed the requirements for his Ph.D. in Management Science and Engineering at Stanford University, from which he holds an M.S. in Statistics.
+He holds a Ph.D. in Management Science and Engineering and an M.S. in Statistics from Stanford University.
 He also earned a B.S.E. in Chemical Engineering from Princeton University.